 II.
 POLICY

-A. Director of Information Security and Privacy
+A. Chief Information Security Officer

-The FSU Director of Information Security and Privacy directs the Information Security and Privacy Office (ISPO) for the University.
-The Director reports to the FSU Chief Information Officer and the Provost, and serves as the Chief Information Security Officer and the Chief Privacy Officer for FSU.
+The FSU Chief Information Security Officer (CISO) directs the Information Security and Privacy Office (ISPO) for the University.
+The CISO reports to the FSU Chief Information Officer and the Provost, and serves as the Chief Information Security Officer and the Chief Privacy Officer for FSU.

 B. General Standards for All University Units